HEPTACOM/heptaconnect-docs/Nomenclature.md

 ## Portal

-A `Portal` is the implementation of an endpoint to connect it via HEPTAConnect.
+A `Portal` is the implementation of an endpoint to connect it via HEPTAconnect.
 When you want to provide connectivity for an external API or some other form of data storage, you implement a portal.
-So a portal is just a name for the composition of code (e.g. a composer package) that is necessary for HEPTAConnect to communicate with an endpoint.
+So a portal is just a name for the composition of code (e.g. a composer package) that is necessary for HEPTAconnect to communicate with an endpoint.

 ### PortalNode